 The person who is ultimately responsible for the control of your data in our files is Nigel Ellis, the Executive Director of Operations.

 We carry out some joint investigations with the Parliamentary and Health Service Ombudsman (PHSO) where a complaint covers both health services and social care services.
 Where we consider that a joint investigation may be appropriate, we will share your information with PHSO for the purposes of carrying out an initial assessment.
-Where we and PHSO assess your complaint as being one which could be best dealt with jointly, we will ask for your consent before we deal with your complaint jointly.
+Where we and PHSO assess your complaint as being one which could be best dealt with jointly, we will ask for your consent before we start a joint investigation on your complaint.
 By providing your consent to a complaint being dealt with jointly by both organisations you are also providing your consent to us sharing the information required to do so.
 For specific details on how a joint investigation will be carried out please see the agreement between PHSO and LGO for joint working.

 Access to information

 You are entitled to see a copy of the personal data we hold on you.
 For further information see: Access to information.

 We need you to provide us with information that identifies you (i.e. your personal data) to make it possible for you to subscribe to our service to receive email alerts from the Local Government and Social Care Ombudsman.

 Any personal data we collect will be processed in accordance with the Data Protection Act 1998.

 - your email address